Servings: 24 serving(s)

 A little while ago, writer and photographer Kelly Neil wrote a lovely piece in the Halifax Chronicle Herald about two Cape Breton grandmothers.
 As you may have guessed (or assumed) an East Coast article about grandmothers is bound to include memories of fresh baking and time around the table.

-As an added treat, this article included an old fashioned recipe for molasses biscuits, a not-too-sweet, thick cut soft molasses cookie.
+As an added treat, this article included an old fashioned recipe for molasses biscuits, a thick cut soft molasses cookie that isn’t too sweet.

 My version below includes a couple of slight modifications to the original recipe as it was printed in the paper.
-I replaced the shortening with butter and doubled the amount of ginger.
+I use butter instead of shortening and double the amount of ginger.

 - Refrigerate the dough overnight if you find it too soft.